How does family estrangement start?

 For what it’s worth, I think I’ve learned a few things through the process of family estrangement:

-• I think splits often happen because one or both people involved find it really difficult to handle confrontation.
-That’s especially true if one person is already struggling with other issues like mental health, addiction or depression – they might just not have the mental or emotional energy to deal with yet another hard thing.
-In this case, could having some act as mediator help?
+- I think splits often happen because one or both people involved find it really difficult to handle confrontation.
+That’s especially true if one person is already struggling with other issues like mental health, emotional abuse or depression – they might just not have the mental or emotional energy to deal with yet another hard thing.
+In this case, could having some act as mediator or family counselling help?
 Could you resolve the conflict via letters or over the phone?

 Be kind to yourself and try to keep an open heart (I’m very much still working on this).
 You never know when it might be possible to have a healthier, happier relationship with your family in the future.